AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 **File type Settings:** The name of the pre-configured File Type Setting to apply to a conversion job, if these settings are not specified as a part of the API invocation parameters.
 The file type settings are configured in administration console, by clicking Services > PDF Generator> File Type Settings.

-**Use Acrobat WebCapture (Windows Only):** When this setting is true, the Generate PDF service uses Acrobat X Pro for all HTML to PDF conversions.
+**Use WebCapture (Windows Only):** When this setting is true, the Generate PDF service uses Acrobat X Pro for all HTML to PDF conversions.
 This can improve the quality of the PDF files produced from HTML, though performance may be slightly lower.
 The default value is false.

+**Primary converter for HTML to PDF conversions:**: The PDF Generator service provides multiple routes to convert HTML files to PDF documents: Webkit, WebCapture (Windows only), and WebToPDF.
+This setting allows user to select the primary route for HTML to PDF conversions.
+By default, the WebToPDF route is selected.

+**Fallback converter for HTML to PDF conversions:**: Specify the route for HTML to PDF conversions in case the primary route fails in AEM Forms Server.
+By default, the WebCapture (Windows only) route is selected.

 **Use Acrobat Image Conversion (Windows Only):** When this setting is true, the Generate PDF service uses Acrobat X Pro for all Image to PDF conversions.
 This setting is useful only if the default pure Java conversion mechanism is unable to convert a significant proportion of the input images successfully.
 The default value is false.